mjwelchphd/GalaxyRevisited/README.md

 #### <a id="8d84d5a7-4f39-406d-a102-fe49d12a73bd">Start by checking the release of your EC-2 instance</a>

 You can check the release of your server by running the following command in the terminal.
-Amazon Linux is a derivative of CentOS 7 Linux server with few extra repositories and packages for improved performance and integrations with other AWS cloud services.
+Amazon Linux is a derivative of CentOS 7 Linux server with a few extra repositories and packages for improved performance and integrations with other AWS cloud services.
 You can check the release of your server by running the following command in the terminal.

 ```script
 $ cat /etc/os-release